 An employee shall be suspended for ten (10) working days without pay upon determination by the Appointing Authority that the employee has failed to secure or maintain necessary training, licensure, certification or other credentials required by the employee's position.
 During the ten (10) working days, the employee shall make every effort to obtain the necessary training, licensing or credentials required by the position.
-If after ten (10) working days, the employee still has not satisfactorily obtained the necessary training, licensing or credentials required by the position, the Appointing Authority has the discretion to dismiss the employee.
+If after ten (10) working days, the employee still has not satisfactorily obtained the necessary training, licensing or credentials required by the position.
+If after ten (10) working or credentials required by the position the necessary training, licensing or credentials required by the position, the Appointing Authority has the discretion to dismiss the employee.
 Notice of the dismissal shall be provided in the same manner as any notice of dismissal to a permanent Classified employee.